Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 Whether or not 4 cards of the same month *in a player's hand* constitutes a misdeal appears to vary by source - the specific answer to this question should probably be agreed upon as a house rule.

-In the version of the game described on the [Hana Kirisame](https://web.archive.org/web/20050825184125/http://hana.kirisame.org/rules.html) website,
+In some versions of the game, two special *teyaku* or 'hand combinations' [手役 - てやく, *teyaku*] are given.